eliotlim/raster2laser_gcode/README.md

 - New file names
 - New svg -> png conversion
 - Remove Preview Only
+- Fix Feed rate (per min = *60)
+- Add feed rate to travel moves
+- Add power constant laser power (Sx) #TODO: variable power for grayscale
+- Consolidate Feed (=speed Fx) and Speed(=power Sx) to gcode header

+----------- ORIGINAL TEXT -----------------

 # Raster 2 Laser GCode generator

------------ ORIGINAL TEXT -----------------

 ## Descriptions
 - Raster 2 Laser GCode generator is an extension to generate Gcode for a laser cutter/engraver (or pen plotter), it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)